Holland-on-Sea: Climate

-East Anglia's average annual rainfall is about 605 millimetres, with October to January being the wettest months.
+East Anglia's average annual rainfall is about 605 millimetres (23¾"), with October to January being the wettest months.

 Notable residents

 The singer Sade lived in the town with her family between the ages of 11 and 18.

+The history professor, W. David McIntyre lived in the town during a noted sabbatical from the University of Canterbury with his wife and children in the early 1970's.